 The Future of Vehicle Travel

 The 98th TRB Annual Meeting was focused on a theme of “Transportation for a Smart, Sustainable, and Equitable Future.”
 Limiting the theme to just three topics this year was probably a challenge, since TRB has more than 200 standing technical committees that produced over 800 sessions and workshops for the conference.
 With so much happening at the conference, summarizing the highlights is highly subjective.
-That said, here’s some food for thought from the Meeting related to the future of vehicle travel:
+That said, below is some food for thought from the Meeting related to the future of vehicle travel.

 This conclusion was drawn from research presented by Professor Alexandre Bayen from U.C.
 Berkeley.
 Professor Bayen demonstrated how a small percentage of connected autonomous vehicles (CAVs) programmed with machine learning could be added to existing traffic to help optimize traffic flows.
 This concept is labeled as a new traffic control framework called Flow.
 The CAVs would act as traffic control devices and could essentially replace traditional ramp meters and signals.
 One of the more impressive examples shared in Professor Bayen’s presentation was a simulation of how Flow could improve traffic operations through the San Francisco Bay Bridge in California (see the 2 minute mark in the video below).
 He was confident enough in Flow that he predicted this will be the primary method of traffic control within ten years.
 Of course, a part of the ‘if’ is whether researchers can convince decisions makers (and the public) that adding more vehicles to existing queues will reduce their traffic delays.